Private Uganda Journey

 • Quiet evening before gorilla trekking

-After a final look across Ishasha, continue toward Bwindi Impenetrable National Park.
+After a final look across Ishasha, continue toward Bwindi Impenetrable National Park for gorilla trekking encounters.
 The road climbs into cooler hills and forested ridges, bringing a clear shift in atmosphere.
 By the time you arrive, the savannah has given way to one of Africa's oldest rainforests, home to mountain gorillas, birds, butterflies, and a deep green stillness that prepares you for the trek ahead.

 Accommodation Options (Bwindi)